Dozens Missing In Deadly Landslide At Ethiopian Garbage Dump

 "Smaller collapses have occurred at Koshe — or 'dirty' in the local Amharic language — in the past two years but only two or three people were killed, Assefa said.

-" 'In the long run, we will conduct a resettling program to relocate people who live in and around the landfill,' the Addis Ababa mayor said.
+" 'In the long run, we will conduct a resettling program to relocate people who live in and around the landfill,' Addis Ababa Mayor Diriba Kuma said.

 "Around 500 waste-pickers are believed to work at the landfill every day, sorting through the debris from the capital's estimated 4 million residents.
 City officials say close to 300,000 tons of waste are collected each year from the capital, most of it dumped at the landfill."